lep/jassdoc/Readme.md

 The format roughly follows [Javadoc's approach](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html): The documentation is written as code comments above a function.

 The doc generator supports *Markdown* syntax (the same that's used on Discord, Reddit, Github etc.) Here's [Reddit's simple explanation](https://old.reddit.com/wiki/markdown), though [currently this code library is used](https://python-markdown.github.io/).

+Do note that the parser expects the \@annotations after the general description.

 For example a description of `CripplePlayer`: